 'Highly recommended . . .
-Full of humour and brimming with the close ties of family, [and] . . . community, children will love reading of Zola and her life.'
-Fran Knight family, friends, schools and communities . . .
-Your newly independent readers both boys and girls will just adore these stories and they would make fabulous read-alouds for either classroom teachers or teacher-librarians paired with some activities and action plans.
-Highly recommended for little readers from around six years upwards.'
+Full of humour and brimming with the close ties of family, [and] . . . community, children will love Zola.'
+Fran Knight

+'I don't know about you but I am getting incredibly fond of Zola and her neighbourhood. . . newly independent readers both boys and girls will just adore these stories . . . fabulous read-alouds for either classroom teachers or teacher-librarians paired with activities and action plans.
+Highly recommended.'
 Sue Warren